Infrequently Asked Questions: an Interview with Artist Doug Craft

 Back to Top

 Another important element for this process is the practice of improvisation, which I define as spontaneously creating forms while in a non-personal or meditative state.
 Musicians are usually more familiar with improvisation, but the process can be applied during any creative activity - and to all areas of life.
 Here, though, the idea of skill and experience must be mentioned.
-While artwork should assume a form dictated by internal necessity, the expression of the idea can be limited by the quality of my conscious state (which imposes distortion on the idea being manifested), and the maturity of my skills with the particular medium.
-The artist's skill is definitely a part of the quality or success of an artwork - you certainly are not going to create something like a Coltrane solo if you can barely play House of the Rising Sun.
+While artwork should assume a form dictated by internal necessity, the expression of the idea can be limited by the quality of my conscious state (which imposes distortion on the idea being presented), and the maturity of my skills with the particular medium.
+The artist's skill is definitely a part of the quality or success of an artwork - you are not going to create something like a Coltrane solo if you can barely play Pretty Polly.

 Back to Top